RETRO-FITTING PLUS 8 GEARBOXES

 The LT77 is quite particular about the oil that is used.
 Rover used to specify ATF (Ford Dextron 3) to overcome baulking when cold.
 That is very thin oil.
 There are those who use Redline MTL or Castrol SMX-S with reported success and much smoother shifting.
 There is a now synthetic oil specifically designed for this gearbox from a company called Difflock.
 The product is called Difflock Evolution 1 Fully Synthetic 5 speed Gear Oil - 1 litre.
 These oils are fully synthetic with friction properties designed especially for gear syncros.
 They reportedly make gear changes like a knife through butter and synchro engagement is really good.

-The box is rated to 245bft. torque..but this reflects manufacturer caution and Morgans have a VERY light load.
+The box is rated to 245bft. torque..but this reflects manufacturer caution and Morgans have a VERY light load and the later LT77s (post 1988) are likely stronger.

 Borg Warner T5 Gearbox